Jython1415/jython1415.github.io/_posts/2024-02-25-my-jupyter-and-git-setup.md

 # 2. Sets all cells.execution_count to null
 # 3. Removes the "collapsed" key from all cells.metadata
 # 4. Removes the "autoscroll" key from all cells.metadata
-# 5. Removes all but the "name" and "pygments_lexer" keys from metadata.language_info if those keys exist
+# 5. Removes all but the "name" and "version" keys from metadata.language_info if those keys exist
-#   - Keeping "pygments_lexer" because of [a recommendation from Tim Staley](https://arc.net/l/quote/aslrcntw)
-# 6. Removes all but the "langauge_info" and "kernelspec" keys from metadata
+# 6. Removes all but the "language_info" and "kernelspec" keys from metadata
 # 7. Writes parts of the metadata to stderr

 jq --indent 1 \